liv810/datasciresearch/README.md

 * Amelia McNamara's [Exploring Histograms](http://tinlizzie.org/histograms/) demonstrates how to visualize the mapping of raw data onto a histogram.

-* Nick Huntington-Klein's explanation of basic causal inference methods via causal graphs and corresponding [animated plots](http://nickchk.com/causalgraphs.html) that show what these causal methods do behind the scenes.
+* Nick Huntington-Klein's explanation of basic causal inference methods via causal graphs and corresponding [animated plots](http://nickchk.com/causalgraphs.html) that demonstrate what these causal methods do behind the scenes.

 ### Online statistics books
 * [Computational and Inferential Thinking](https://www.inferentialthinking.com/chapters/intro) is the textbook for Berkeley's introductory Data 8 class, and is written in the Jupyter Book format.